verrazzano/docs/content/en/docs/monitoring/thanos.md

 ## Enable Thanos

-You can enable the Thanos Prometheus sidecar, Query, and Query Frontend components.
+You can enable the Thanos Prometheus Sidecar, Query, and Query Frontend components.

 ### Step 1: Create a YAML configuration file